uktrade/uk-trade-quotas-dashboard/README.md

 3. Make changes as needed.

-4. Add any changed files to the git stage.
+4. (Optional) Add any changed files to the git stage to be committed.

+   If you don't do this, all changed files will be committed.

 5. Commit and push.
 The commit message can be brief, but should be accurate.